opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 extract.fpCloseFile(fileContext);
 ```

-KeyView can then get information about the container itself using the function [fpGetMainFileInfo()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetMainFileInfo.htm).
-Most importantly, this will tell us the number of sub files.
-This struct must also be freed after use.
+You can then get information about the container itself by using the function [fpGetMainFileInfo()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetMainFileInfo.htm).
+Most importantly, this tells you the number of sub files.
+You must free this structure after use.

 ```c
 KVMainFileInfo          fileInfo = NULL;